ChangYuri/DevOps_hw3/README.md

 - recommend returns empty list when no matches
 - recipe endpoint returns a known recipe by id
 - recipe endpoint returns 404 for missing id

-Notes

-These are intentionally small, deterministic tests to make CI runs reliable.
-You can extend the app and tests as needed for homework exercises.